inma-no/advertsspec/README.md

 ### Samples code for banners

-Check out the [samples](samples) directory for code showing how to create advertisements which follow the specification.
+Check out the [samples repository](https://github.com/inma-no/advertsspec-samples) for code showing how to create advertisements which follow the specification.

 ### Tips